Volcane/ai-reg-tracker/README.md

         print(f'fixed: {p}')
 ```

-Then restart `python server.py`.

-**npm run build fails with "stream did not contain valid UTF-8"** — the same issue in `.js` or `.jsx` files.
-The fix is the same byte-level replacement targeting JavaScript files too (add `.js` and `.jsx` to the suffix check above), or manually open the affected file in a text editor and save it as UTF-8.
+**npm run build fails with "stream did not contain valid UTF-8"** — extend the fix above to target `.js` and `.jsx` files, or save the affected file as UTF-8 in your editor.

 ---